 Facing this challenging situation, MDG Union Coordinator Zakir Hossain advised Nurunnahar to get involved with The Hunger Project as a women leader of the Bikoshito Nari Network (BNN, Unleashed Women’s Network).

-Nurunnahar is an active member of the Ward Action Team in her community and a member of additional decision making committees in within her Union.
-She has shared her various income-generating initiatives with neighbors within her community, and has spoken about how the income-generating activities launched have given her a sense of “economic empowerment” and overall “progress.”
+Nurunnahar is an active member of the Ward Action Team in her community and a member of additional decision-making committees in within her Union.
+She has shared her various income-generating initiatives with neighbours within her community, and has spoken about how the income-generating activities launched have given her a sense of “economic empowerment” and overall “progress.”
 Nowadays, Nurunnahar works throughout her union to raise awareness on early marriage prevention and hygiene education.